aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 	This will bring you back to the CloudFormation console.
 You can refresh the page to see the stack starting to create.
 Before moving on, make sure the stack is in a **CREATE_COMPLETE**.

+!!!
+Attention
+	As you use the provided IAM policy hints in each task, keep in mind where you need to replace **`<Account_ID>`** with the correct Account ID, where you need to correctly use the resource restrictions and also where you need to change the region.
+Missing any of these items can result in problems and errors like **"An error occurred (MalformedPolicyDocument) when calling the CreatePolicy operation: The policy failed legacy parsing**".

 ## Task 0 <small>Create S3 Bucket</small>

 1. Browse to the [S3 console](https://console.aws.amazon.com/s3/home).
 2. Click **Buckets** on the left menu and create the S3 bucket named **`web-admins-<Account_ID>-data`**.

+	Replace **`<Account_ID>`** with the correct Account ID.

 3. Create some objects and/or folders within this bucket.

 ## Task 1 <small>Create an IAM user and an IAM policy with permission to create managed policies, IAM roles and Lambda functions</small>

 Build an IAM policy so that web admins can create customer managed policies, IAM roles and Lambda functions.
 They should only be able to edit the policies, roles and lambda functions they create.

-!!!
-Attention
-	As you use the provided IAM policy hints in each task, keep in mind where you need to add the account ID, correctly use the resource restrictions and change the region specified if needed (although if you are taking this as part of an AWS event, please use the Ohio region or us-east-2.)
-Missing any of these items can cause issues with your policies

 ### Walk Through